karlbeecken/rezepte-backend/README.md

 To start the service, simply run `docker-compose up -d`.

-Upon first startup, the database will be created according to the schema defined in the file `src/db/recipes.sql`.
+Upon first startup, the database will be created automatically according to the schema defined in the file `src/db/recipes.sql`.
 The database files will then be stored in a docker volume, persistent to restarts.

 ### Shutdown